-Geothermal energy in Germany has the generation potential to cover up to 50 % of the gross power generation of Germany in 2006.
 The three primary regions for the use of geothermal energy are the Upper Rhine Graben, the Molasse Basin and the North German Basin.
 Whereas the Upper Rhine Valley is characterized by a positive thermal anomaly in the subsurface plus a narrow network of faults and fractures in the underground, the Molasse Basin shows the advantage of the widely distributed karstified and productive aquifer "Malm" at varying depths (depending on the site's position on a North-South axis).
 In general, geothermal projects in Germany are mainly bound to hydraulically active and productive faults and fracture zones.

-Over the last few years, many successful geothermal heat projects have evolved in the Molasse Basin.
-Therefore, it is now possible to perform statistical calculations on the probability of success of a project at a specific site in the Molasse Basin.
-This procedure facilitates the offer of an exploration risk insurance.
-In the Upper Rhine Graben, on the other hand, not many experience exist with the realization of geothermal projects.
-Thus, it is much more challenging - both for a project developer and for an insurance company - to negotiate and exploration risk insurance in this geothermal province.
+Over the last decades, thermal spas were the reason for many geothermal wells in the Molasse Basin.
+In the last few years, many successful geothermal heat projects for direct use have also evolved there.
+With the number of tested and productive wells, it is now possible to perform statistical calculations on the basis of about 40 data.
+This procedure allows the calculation of the probability of success of a project at a specific site.

+In the Upper Rhine Graben, on the other hand, not much experience exists with the realization of geothermal projects.
+Only nine measurements are available, distributed over a range of three reservoir rocks and the whole graben area.
+Thus no serious calculation of the probability of success is possible and it is much more challenging - both for a project developer and for an insurance company - to negotiate an exploration risk insurance in this geothermal province.
-The first exploration risk insurance in Germany was signed for the project Unterhaching in the Molasse Basin.
-It remained a singular case for several years.

 Only in the latest past, other policies have been negotiated, both for the Molasse Basin and for the Upper Rhine Valley.
 Projects in the North German Basin have not been insured yet, because electrical power projects have to use EGS to be commercially successful there.